 The reason for these rules is to ensure that you haven’t used any stolen or otherwise illegally obtained replacement parts.
 This means that the state is more concerned with the legality of your rebuilt salvage vehicle than it is with its safety and reliability.
 This is an important point, because when it comes to insuring a rebuilt salvage vehicle. you can easily run into difficulties.

 Work With Your Insurer

-A rebuilt salvage car that passes its inspection can be legally registered and insured in your state.
+A rebuilt salvage car that passes its inspection can receive legal registration and insurance in your state.
 This means that your final task is to find an insurance provider willing to offer you coverage.
-However, since there’s little to no evidence of drivability required for this step, insurance providers are understandably reluctant to provide coverage.
+However, since there’s little to no evidence of drivability required for this step.
+Insurance providers are understandably reluctant to provide coverage.

-Typically you’ll be able to get personal liability or property damage coverage from an insurer if you have a rebuilt salvage car, but since there’s no way of knowing how safe your vehicle is, the majority of insurance companies will pass on offering comprehensive, collision, or any other kind of physical damage coverage.
-However, if you can show your insurer that your car is in good shape, which often accomplished by a second inspection by an insurance agent, your insurer will be much less reticent to provide you with higher levels of cover.
+Typically you’ll be able to get personal liability or property damage coverage from an insurer for your rebuilt salvage car.
+There’s no way of knowing how safe your vehicle is.
+So the majority of insurance companies will pass on offering comprehensive, collision, or any other kind of physical damage coverage.
+However, you can show your insurer that your car is in good shape.
+You can accomplish this by a second inspection by an insurance agent.
+Your insurer will be much less reticent to provide you with higher levels of cover.